ubccpsc/310/README.md

 -->

 [Piazza](piazza.com/ubc.ca/winterterm22016/cpsc310) has been configured for this term.
 Please be mindful of the UBC Academic Misconduct Policy with respect to posting project solutions on Piazza.

+### Getting help

+For *project / language help*, there will be 24 hours of labs and 12 hours of TA office hours per week.
+TA office hours later in the week are likely to be _much_ busier than those earlier in the week; to accommodate this we have scheduled 8 of the 12 hours on Thursday and Friday, but seeking help on Monday / Tuesday / Wednesday and in lab are less likely to be busy.
+For *course content help*, we will also schedule Prof office hours, but these are TBD.
+Piazza will also be available for both course content and project assistance.

 ## Schedule